Background

 2011- present – Additional comprehensive rounds of groundwater, soil vapor and indoor air testing have been conducted throughout the site.
 Soil vapor investigations are intended to identify and monitor vapor migration pathways and provide knowledge of potential off-site vapor migration.

-2014 – The Restoration Advisory Board continues to meet bimonthly, or more frequently as needed, to discuss the ongoing investigations and sampling results, and to communicate the restoration team’s progress to the Hanover community.
-A second community Open Housewas held on October 22, 2014.
+2014-2022 – The RAB continued to meet bimonthly or quarterly, or more frequently as needed, to discuss the ongoing investigations and sampling results, and to communicate the restoration team’s progress to the Hanover community.

-For more information, please contact the Project Manager, by e-mail or by calling 978-318-8152.
+For more information, please contact the Project Manager, by e-mail or by calling 978-318-8025.